Byun Hee-jae: Life

 He was born in Seoul in 1974.
 He studied in the Aesthetics Department at Seoul National University.
 Although in 1999 he joined the movement against the largest conservative newspaper in South Korea, The Chosun Ilbo, he later became one of the most notable conservative political commentators in South Korea.

 Defending Park Geun-hye

-After the Impeachment of Park Geun-hye, Byun launched a campaign defending her.
+After the impeachment of Park Geun-hye, Byun launched a campaign defending her.
 He claimed she was innocent and that the charges against her were fabricated accusations levied by the prosecution for political motives.

 After 2022

 Unlike most of conservative political activists, Byun views president Yoon Suk Yeol very critically, because Yoon was one of the main prosecutor that accused Park Geun-hye.
 He regularly joins the protest against the president and this make him popular again among the anti-government media and public.
 Byun runs for 2024 South Korean legislative election as a candidate of Pine Tree Party founded by Song Young-gil, the former mayor of Incheon and former candidate of mayor of Seoul in 2022.
-In 2024 October 12nd he declared political asylum in United States of America.
+On October 12, 2024, he declared political asylum in United States of America.
 It was during his honeymoon in US.